XinyiQiao/abdelfattah-lab.github.io/_blogs/seglen.md

 For attention-based models, this works really well.
 KV cache is stored per token, so systems can reuse partial prefixes.
 Even if two requests only overlap halfway, you still get meaningful savings.

-But Hybrid models make this much less straightforward.
+But Hybrid models complicates prefix reuse.
 Modern model architectures are increasingly hybrid - they mix attention layers with recurrent components (like state space models) to reduce compute and memory cost.

  <div style="text-align:center;">
     <img src="/imgs/blog/seglen/hybridmodel.png" width="40%" />
   </div>

+*Transformer vs Hybrid model architecture.*

 | Property | Attention | SSM |
 | --- | --- | --- |
 | Computational Complexity | $O(L^2)$ | $O(L)$ |
 | Inference-Time Memory | $O(L)$ | $O(1)$ |

+*Complexity comparison between Attention and SSM layers*

 These recurrent states behave very differently from KV caches.
 Instead of storing information per token, they compress the entire prefix into a single fixed-size state and update it in place, which means you can't partially reuse a prefix.